huterguier/lox/README.md

 ## Quick Start

 ### Basic API
-At its core `lox` is built around 2 central function transformations calles `tap` and `spool`.
+At its core `lox` is built around 2 central function transformations called `tap` and `spool`.
-They work by traversing the functions [`jaxpr`](https://docs.jax.dev/en/latest/jaxpr.html), JAX's internal intermediate function representation, and dynamically alters it to match the desired behavior.
+They work by traversing the function's [`jaxpr`](https://docs.jax.dev/en/latest/jaxpr.html), JAX's internal intermediate function representation, and dynamically alters it to match the desired behavior.
-In order to use them with you function, all you need to do is specify what you want to log using `lox.log`.
+In order to use them with your function, all you need to do is specify what you want to log using `lox.log`.

 ```python
 >>> import jax